iljimae0418/CS230-deepfake/testing/Readme.md

-Scripts used for testing on Kaggle
+Scripts used for testing on Kaggle Kernel.